scraggo/scraggo.github.io/content/drafts/meet.md

 - **You can get to know people better** - Encourage others you know to take some of the tests you found the most interesting.
 Use what you learned about yourself as an opportunity to get to know people better.

 Things to remember:
-- **The ways of measuring traits is constantly evolving**
-- **We constantly change** - Every experience in life affects us in some way.

-Because the field changes and we change, it's **good to periodically redo the whole process that this post outlines.**
+- Because the field changes and we change, it's **good to periodically redo the whole process that this post outlines.**
+  - **The ways of measuring traits is constantly evolving** - Check for updates to these tests.

 **Have a suggestion or a question?** [Share your thoughts with me](/contact).